Mjz86/c_colon/mcc.md

     for this reason,  all forms of non trivial type erasure ( erasure of a type with non trivial destructor) is unsafe ,

-    for example , E colon can only do bitcast if and only if the type of source and dest are trivially relocatable and trivially destructable and have no pointer/references in their layouts ( to prevent memory leak via type erasure), but in C colon , we can do unsafe(bit-cast) to do any form of bit cast( or other casts) .
+    for example , E colon can only do bitcast if and only if the type of source and dest are trivially relocatable and trivially destructable and have no pointer/references in their layouts ( to prevent memory leak via type erasure), but in C colon , we can do unsafe(bit-cast) to do any form of bit cast( or other casts) . also , beacuse making a thread is unsafe(threads) , the async scheduler is in c colon and E colon remains free of its compications.